0xcart/artemis/README.md

 The first line in the above code snippet specifies which IOM module to use.
 In this case, `ARTEMIS_IOM_MODULE_I2C0`, which is a constant with a value of `4`.
 This constant is defined in the enumeration `artemis_iom_module_t` found in [artemis_iom.h](src/artemis_iom.h).
 The purpose of this enumeration is to specify which IOM modules (0 through 5) to use for the respective I2C and SPI interfaces on your board.
 The `QWIIC` connector on the Artemis Thing Plus uses `IOM4`.
 Change the value (if required) for each of these enumerations to conform to the desired IOM module as defined in the `am_bsp_pins.h` file.

 You can also add an enumeration.
 For example, you can add `ARTEMIS_IOM_MODULE_SPI1` to the `artemis_iom_module_t` enumeration with a value that matches the desired IOM module.
 When doing so you need to consult the [schematic](doc/artemis/ArtemisThingPlusSchematic.pdf) for your board (I've linked to the schematic for the Artemis Thing Plus).
-Let's look at the SPI declarations for `IOM1` in `am_bsp_pins.h` for the Artemis Thing Plus.
+Let's look at the SPI declarations for `IOM1` in `am_bsp_pins.h` for the Artemis Thing Plus:

 ```C
 //*****************************************************************************